 SPOUSE - an individual who is legally married to another or who presents to the community as a husband or wife in a non-legal relationship.

 THIRD PARTY – an individual, institution, corporation or agency that is responsible for all or part of the medical costs for Medicaid

 WASHINGTON APPLE HEALTH - Washington's managed care Medicaid program, called Washington Apple Health, provides comprehensive free or low-cost health care to adults, families, people with disabilities, children under 19, children in foster care and pregnant women who meet income requirements.

 WASHINGTON APPLE HEALTH - INTEGRATED MANAGED CARE - Washington's integrated managed care Medicaid program provides comprehensive free or low-cost health care and behavioral health services to adults, families, people with disabilities, children under 19, children in foster care and pregnant women who meet income requirements.

 WASHINGTON HEALTHPLANFINDER - It’s your new way to find, compare and enroll in a health plan that fits your needs and budget.
 For more information about Washington Apple Health or to enroll, please visit: wahealthplanfinder.org or call 1-855-WAFINDER (1-855-923-4633) TTY/TTD 1-855-627-9604.

 WASHINGTON RESIDENT– A person physically residing and maintaining a residence in the state of Washington.
-You must be a Washington resident to be eligible for Healthy Options or Basic Health.
+You must be a Washington resident to be eligible for Washington Apple Health.
 To be considered a Washington resident, members who are temporarily out of Washington for any reason: